alsa-project/snd-firewire-ctl-services/README.rst

 Runtime debugging
 =================

-Some executables support an option for log level for debugging.
+All executables support an option for log level for debugging.
 When either ``-l`` or ``--log-level`` is given with log level, they prints verbose logs to standard output.
 At present, ``debug`` is just supported for the log level.

-Currently this function is available for below executables:

-* snd-bebob-ctl-service
-* snd-dice-ctl-service
-* snd-oxfw-ctl-service
-* snd-fireface-ctl-service
-* snd-fireworks-ctl-service
-* snd-firewire-digi00x-ctl-service
-* snd-firewire-tascam-ctl-service

 This function is implemented by `tracing <https://crates.io/crates/tracing>`_ and `tracing-subscriber <https://crates.io/crates/tracing-subscriber>`_ crates.